cuny-nytech/single-purpose/README.md

 This single-purpose app, tell you whether or not it is party time.
 It is indeed party time after 5pm and before 9am. from 9am-5pm it is not party time.

+To run locally:
+Download the files
-little confused about what to put in the instructions, but: you just download the files run install bundler ( to utilize the versions of sinatra and ruby specified) heroku create git push heroku master heroku open and the website should be up at whatever randomly generated website they give you
+in Terminal: run install bundler ( to utilize the versions of sinatra and ruby specified) in Terminal: heroku create in Terminal: git push heroku master in Terminal: heroku open

+and the website should be up at whatever randomly generated website they give you

-link to the live app on Heroku: http://infinite-depths-7258.herokuapp.com/
+link to the live app on Heroku: http://isitpartytime.herokuapp.com/